swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 Many of these APIs are existing public types since the first introduction of Swift Concurrency (and are included in back-deployment libraries).
 As all types and pieces of this proposal are designed in a way that allows to keep source and behavioral compatibility with already existing executor APIs.

-Special affordances are taken to introduce the move-only Job based enqueue API in an source compatible way, while deprecating the previously existing ("unowned") API.
+Special affordances are taken to introduce the move-only ExecutorJob based enqueue API in an source compatible way, while deprecating the previously existing ("unowned") API.

 ## Effect on ABI stability